Fatoumii/NC-News/README.md

 At this point, start the server by running the script **`npm start`**.
 With this, you'll have the application up and running on your local machine.

+To be clear, the application is hard-coded to post and delete comments from _jessejelly_

 ## Deployment

 This project can also be accessed here: https://nc-new-fatoumi.netlify.com/